cjdbarlow/bedside-notebook/anaesthesia/cthr/cabg.md

 >Blood loss: G+H required.
 Cross-match if **re-do surgery**, anaemic, small, sick, or emergency. <br>
 >Special: CPB - higher risk for anaesthetic awareness

 Use of an autologous artery or vein to bypass a stenosed section of coronary artery and restore downstream perfusion.
+CABGs:
+* Are almost always performed under relaxant general anaesthesia.
+* Can be performed 'on-pump' (with CPB) or 'off-pump'

+##Considerations
+Complications can include:
+* Massive haemorrhage
+* Severe LV or RV dysfunction
+	* Pulmonary oedema
+	* May be unable to wean from bypass
+* Atelectasis
+* Bronchospasm

-##Preoperative Evaluation
+##Preoperative Assessment
 *This covers factors unique to CABG.
 Factors relating to cardiac surgery in general are covered [here](/anaesthesia/cthr/cthr-principles.md#id).*

 Evaluation should consider: